-Recent Publications and Presentations
+Selected Publications and Presentations

 Faleer, Robert A. Church Woodwork in the British Isles, 1100-1535: An Annotated Bibliography.
-Lanham, MD; Toronto; Plymouth, UK: Scarecrow Press, ©2009.
+Lanham, MD; Toronto; Plymouth, UK: Scarecrow Press, an imprint of Rowman & Littlefield, 2009.

 “The Profane Amongst the Holy: The Strange Imagery of the Green Man, the Wodewose and the Sheela-na-Gig in Medieval Churches of the British Isles.”
 Paper presented in Orlando, Florida, at the 33rd International Conference on the Fantastic in the Arts, “Visual & Performing Arts” Division, “Monstrous Nature” panel, March 23, 2012.